brendancooley/epbt/epbt.md

 ![Intra and extra-European Union policy barriers to trade.
 Each cell reports the magnitude of the policy barrier each EU importing country (y-axis) imposes on every exporting country (x-axis).
 Barriers toward EU countries are on the left hand side of the solid line.
 Barriers toward non-EU countries are on the right hand side of the solid line.
 BNL is an aggregate of Belgium, Luxembourg, and the Netherlands (Benelux).
 ELL is an aggregate of the Baltic countries: Estonia, Latvia, and Lithuania. \label{fig:hmEUD}](figure/hmEUD-1.png)

-Figure \ref{fig:hmEUD} depicts the results of this exercise.^[In the Appendix, I reproduce Figure \ref{fig:hm} with the European Union disaggregated and re-implement K-means clustering.
-All EU countries are grouped together with $K=$ 3] EU policy barriers toward other EU member states are on average 49 percent the size of barriers with non-EU states.^[This comparison was made by taking weighted means of tariff-equivalent policy barriers where the weights are the expenditures on tradable goods of the exporting countries.]
+Figure \ref{fig:hmEUD} depicts the results of this exercise.^[In Appendix D, I reproduce Figure \ref{fig:hm} with the European Union disaggregated and re-implement K-means clustering.
+All EU countries are grouped together with $K=$ 3] EU policy barriers toward other EU member states are on average 56 percent the size of barriers with non-EU states.^[This comparison was made by taking weighted means of tariff-equivalent policy barriers where the weights are the expenditures on tradable goods of the exporting countries.]
 Barriers are far from nonexistent, however.
-On average, EU countries implement an tariff-equivalent barrier of 69 percent on other EU member states, compared to 140 percent on non-EU states.^[These are unweighted averages of EU member states' TRIs, calculated with respect to EU and non-EU members respectively.]
+On average, EU countries implement an tariff-equivalent barrier of 69 percent on other EU member states, compared to 121 percent on non-EU states.^[These are unweighted averages of EU member states' TRIs, calculated with respect to EU and non-EU members respectively.]
 From the perspective of the model, there remained substantial policy-related trade frictions within the EU in 2011.
 This finding is consistent with the existence of "border effects" within the EU [@Comerford2015].
 Of course, these inferences might be driven by features of the model itself.
 I discuss these limitations in more detail in the paper's conclusion.

 ## Discussion